rachel-sunrui/minimal-mistakes/_posts/2020-02-08-blog-generalization.md

 ## Experiments: relationship between loss and the number of training data
+In practice, one could plot the learning curve (number of training data vs. training and validation loss) to see if the model has enough training data.
+If the differences are huge (it is overfitting), add more data or add regularization.

-Hestness et al did experiments on several popular deep learning tasks (word-based language model, character-based language model, image processing and speech recognition.) and found that:
+To provide a more general guideline for the number of training data needed for deep learning, Hestness et al did experiments on several popular deep learning tasks (word-based language model, character-based language model, image processing and speech recognition.) and found that:
 * Power-law generalization error scaling is observed across a breadth of factors (tasks, model size, model type, and optimizer).
 * Similar power-law exponents $$\beta$$ for the same task.
 * Model improvements only shift the error but do not appear to affect the power-law exponent.
 * However, the result is yet to be explained by theoretical work.
 * They also show that model size scales sublinearly with data size.(See figure b for all figures in their paper)
 ![Results from the paper]({{site.url}}{{site.baseurl}}/assets/images/data_vs_loss.png)
+* So they suggest to search the model structures with a small training data (as long as it is in the power-law zone), and do a finer parameter sweep with large dataset to save time.

+## Conclusion
+There are still no concrete conclusion on the number of parameters needed for a network.
+New theoritical tools need to be invented.
+However, there are several empirical guidelines we can refer.